 Spaghetti gamberi is spaghetti with shrimp.
 There are many recipes online and I found Food52 recipe the simplest of all, with easily available ingredients and uses less tomatoes just like we like.

-I tweaked the recipe a bit, marinated the shrimp for few minutes, sauteed/grilled shrimp in a pan until cooked, then cooked fresh tomatoes in the same pan along with the shrimp and deglazed it with some cooking wine.
-It is finshed off by tossing cooked spaghetti in shrimp tomato mixture.
-I made this thrice in the last 10 days and could finally take pictures when I made it this past weekend.
-In fact, I cooked it this Sunday just for the pictures. 🙂
+I tweaked the recipe a bit; marinated shrimp for few minutes, sauteed/grilled shrimp in a pan until cooked, then cooked fresh tomatoes in the same pan along with the shrimp and deglazed it with some cooking wine.
+It is finished off by tossing cooked spaghetti in shrimp tomato mixture.
+We liked the recipe and it was your meal thrice in the last 10 days.

 Total Time: 30 – 35 minutes